-The IN-CSE determines whether it wants a notification if the IMSI-IMEI(SV) association of a particular UE hosting one or more ASN/MN-CSEs or ADN-Aes changes.
-This determination may be based on whether the IN-CSE has an established relationship with the underlying 3GPP network operator that supports this capability and provisioned policies.
+The IN-CSE determines whether it wants a notification if the IMSI-IMEI(SV) association of a particular UE hosting one or more ASN/MN-CSEs or ADN-AEs changes.
+This determination may be based on whether the IN-CSE has an established relationship with the MNO that supports this capability and provisioned policies.